Developing and Grading Fitness Tests

 Stair Climb – 60 steps/minute with 25lb vest (stair climber machine) Hose Drag – Drag 200ft hose for 100ft – then pull 50ft of hose hang over hand on one knee position.
 Equipment Carry – Carry Two Saws 150ft, lift back onto truck shelf.
 Ladder Raise and Extension -raise and lower a 24ft ladder.
 Forcible Entry – Swing 10 lbs sledgehammer with enough force to open door / break wall.
 Search – Crawl / navigate through 64ft of dark tunnel.
 Rescue -Drag 165lb dummy 70ft (2 x 35ft) Ceiling Breach and Pull – Using Pike Pole Push / Pull ceiling weight of 60 / 80 lbs several times. |

 You can see many similarities with the military tactical fitness tests compared to each other.
-Now, compare / contrast the Above Tests to the Tactical Fitness and Tactical Strength Book Tests created separately.
+Now, compare/contrast the Above Tests to the Tactical Fitness and Tactical Strength Book Tests created separately.
 These workout programs are created around the tactical fitness elements to offer a complete program for ALL the elements of tactical fitness.

-More information see Seasonal Tactical Fitness Periodization
+For more information, see Seasonal Tactical Fitness Periodization

 Tactical Fitness